tom--/yii2-dynamic-ar/README.md

     then you write to a dynamic attribute, either creating or updating it.

-- If you write PHP null to a dynamic attribute, this is equivalent to unsetting it.
+- Maria does not save a dynamic column that is set to SQL NULL:
-Maria does not store dynamic columns set to SQL NULL, `COLUMN_CREATE('a', 1, 'b', null) = COLUMN_CREATE('a', 1)` is true.
+`COLUMN_CREATE('a', 1, 'b', null) = COLUMN_CREATE('a', 1)` is true.
+Thus if

-- So even though DynamicActiveRecord supports `__isset()` and `issetAttribute()`, it makes no sense to expect applications to use them because there is no practical difference in DynamicActiveRecord between an an attribute that doesn't exist and one that does and is PHP null.
+a record currently has a dynamic column 'b' and Maria recieves an update to the record setting 'b' to NULL then Maria removes it from the record.

+- Hence there is no practical difference between a DynamicActiveRecord model having a dynamic attribute set to PHP null and not having the attribute at all.

-- It therefore follows that if you read an attribute from model that isn't
+- Therefore, if you read an attribute from model that isn't
     - a declared property
     - a column attribute
     - a virtual attribute